PT, DPT, C/NDT, CKTP

-Melissa is certified in Neurodevelopmental Treatment (C/NDT) in pediatrics - a specialized form of handling specifically geared for the treatment of children with neuropathologies (cerebral palsy, strokes, traumatic brain injuries) and she has the Advanced Certification for NDT Baby Handling.
+Melissa completed the 8-week certification course in Neurodevelopmental Treatment (C/NDT) in pediatrics - a specialized form of handling specifically geared for the treatment of children with neuropathologies (cerebral palsy, strokes, traumatic brain injuries) and she has successfully completed the 2-week Advanced Certification for NDT Baby Handling.
 Additionally, she is a Certified Kinesio Taping Practitioner (CKTP), successfully completing all 4 levels.
 Melissa is an active member of the American Physical Therapy Association (APTA), Neuro-Developmental Therapy Association (NDTA), and the Kinesio Taping Association International (KTAI).
 She lectures to hospitals, pediatricians, daycare professionals, teachers, and Moms groups throughout Westchester County on infant development, torticollis, and toe walking.
 Melissa is also a clinical instructor.

 Melissa is extremely passionate about her field of work and she enjoys forming lasting relationships with children and their parents and working with them to improve their child's physical well-being.